GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 # Submitting the Job

+## Within RFE

+Simply enter **SUBMIT** on the command line while in the JCL file itself

+## From TSO

 In addition to submitting the job from within the **RFE** editor you can submit it from **TSO** by specifying the dataset that contains the JCL with the following syntax:

 **SUBMIT 'USERID.XXX.YYY(Membername)'**

+## From a Card Reader

+ To run a JCL Job from the **00C Reader** enter **devinit 00C jcl/vsizehs3.jcl** at the Hercules console.
+This is a Hercules command, not an MVS command.
+No MVS commands need to be entered unless for some reason the device is not available.
+In the JCL itself you need to make sure the username and password are specified to run the job, for example **//\* USER=HERC02,PASSWORD=CUL8TR** (note: it is entered as a comment)

 ## Submit Error messages